Per Vices is connecting all your wireless devices.

 At Per Vices we build hardware and software applications to transparently communicate with any wireless signal.
 Our products and technology allow for communication between different wireless networks, and are capable of duplicating the functionality of dedicated wireless hardware.

-Our products are wide band, direct conversion transceivers and signal processing platforms.
-Select from the options of single RX and TX channels or 4 RX and 4 TX channels sending 200MHz of bandwidth from 100kHz up to 4GHz or up to 6GHz.
+Our products are wide band, direct conversion transceivers and signal processing platforms using software defined radio (SDR) technology.
+Select from the options of single RX & TX channels or 4 RX & 4 TX channels sending 322MHz of bandwidth from 100kHz up to 4GHz or up to 6GHz.
 Each product is powered by an Altera FPGA with the option of an Altera FPGA SoC.

 “TI’s DAC38J84 digital-to-analog converter (DAC) and ADC16DX370 analog-to-digital converters (ADCs) enable Crimson to provide unmatched RF performance for the cost,” said Chuck Sanna, High Speed Products marketing manager at Texas Instruments. “ This will enable manufacturers of radio equipment to not only extend their system capabilities, but to also develop new and unique applications.”

 “Altera is a leading SDR provider.
 Per Vices’ Crimson Arria V SoC-based SDR COTS board truly is a flexible product with a wide range of applications well suited for military, governmental and wireless networking applications,” said Ian Land, senior manager of Altera’s military, aerospace and government business unit.
 “It’s a unique blend of hardware and software that delivers a high-performance, turnkey multi-channel radio,” he continued.

 “The successful incorporation of our ultra-low phase